BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/01_1_Introducing_Bitcoin.md

 which means that all public keys will be 256 bits long, just like the private keys are.)

 **_What are the advantages of ECC?_** The main advantage of ECC is that it allows the same security as classic public-key cryptography with a much smaller key.
 A 256-bit elliptic-curve public key corresponds to a 3072-bit traditional (RSA) public key.

 ### ECC - In Short

 One way to think of ECC is: _a way to enable public-key cryptography that uses very small keys and very obscure math._

-> 🔥 ***What is the power of ECC?*** The power of ECC is in its small keys.
+> 🔥 ***What is the power of ECC?*** The power of ECC lies in its small keys.
 This is important for blockchains because every signature with every private key is recorded on the blockchain forever.
-Before the block size wars of the '10s, blocks were getting too crowded, making it harder (and more expensive) to create successful Bitcoin transactions.
+Before the Block Size Wars of the '10s, blocks were getting too crowded, making it harder (and more expensive) to create successful Bitcoin transactions.
 That would be even worse without the power of ECC.

 ## About Blockchains